pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

 * The median of a triangle connects a vertex of the triangle to the midpoint of the opposite side.
 The medians of a triangle are concurrent at a point called the centroid $G$ of the tirangle.
 The medians of a triangle divide the triangle into 6 triangles with equal area.
-The centroid cuts the mediats into a $2:1$ ratio.
+The centroid cuts the medians into a $2:1$ ratio.
 See figure (c). $\frac{AG}{GD} = \frac{BG}{GE} = \frac{CG}{GF} =
   \frac{2}{1}$.
 * The altitudes of a triangle (extended if necessary) are concurrent at the